bahaistudies/jbs/README.md

 ## Contribution

-This theme was designed by Sophy Ouch (@sssoz) and built by Nate Wright (@NateWr) and Vitalii Bezsheiko (@Vitaliy-1) using [Bootstrap4](https://getbootstrap.com/).
+The original theme was designed by Sophy Ouch (@sssoz) and built by Nate Wright (@NateWr) and Vitalii Bezsheiko (@Vitaliy-1) using [Bootstrap4](https://getbootstrap.com/).

-## Contributions

-We welcome code contributions from the community at https://github.com/pkp/healthSciences/.
-Non-technical questions should be directed to the community forum at https://forum.pkp.sfu.ca/.
+Adaptations for use with the [Journal of Bahá’í Studies](https://journal.bahaistudies.ca/) were made by Ben Altair (@benaltair) for the [Association for Bahá’í Studies—North America](https://bahaistudies.ca/).

 ## Feedback
-Suggestions for improving this guide can be made to support@publicknowledgeproject.org.
+Suggestions for improving this guide can be made to webmaster@bahaistudies.ca.

 ## License
-This theme is released under the GPL license.
+The original theme was released under the GPL license.

-## Changelog
+## Original Changelog
 **healthSciences v1.0.7.0** (2020-06-19)
 * Fix: Page numbers are aligned right in TOC when author names are omitted (#149)
 * Fix: Text align for right-to-left scripts (#182)